munificent/ui-as-code/in-progress/optional-semicolons.md

     with the new newline-sensitive grammar as it did with the old grammar?
 Any difference here is existing code that is broken by the new rules.

-*   **Accuracy** - Get users to write a bunch of Dart code without semicolons and with newlines wherever they feel they look best.
-Then parse it with optional semicolons.
-How often does the parser correctly see the code they way the user wants it to?
-Any difference here force users to fight with the parser and obey its style dictates over their own preference.
+*   **Accuracy** - When users write code without semicolons and with newlines wherever they feel they look best, how often does the parser see the code they way the user wants it to?
+How often do users have to fight the grammar and tweak newlines to satisfy the parser?

 *   **Robustness** - Given a chunk of code where the newlines are *not* deliberate, how likely is it to be parsed the way the user wants?
 If someone is just banging code into their editor and not thinking about formatting&mdash;that's dartfmt's job after all&mdash;how likely are they to get what they want out?
+If they copy and paste a big chunk of code somewhere else, how often does it end up still correct?

-In an ideal world, we'd hit 100% on all three of those.
-Short of radically changing the language into something like Lisp, that's impossible, but we can come pretty close.
+In an ideal world, we'd hit 100% on all four of those.
+Short of radically changing the language into something like Lisp, that's impossible.
+But we can run experiments on a corpus of Dart code to try to empirically measure these to some degree.

-More importantly, we can run experiments on a corpus of Dart code to try to empirically measure these to some degree.
 The corpus I used is the Flutter repository, the Dart SDK repository, and the 1,000 most-recently published packages to pub.dartlang.org.
 It contains **4,963,739 lines of Dart code** across **19,856 files**.
 I ignore results from a few language/compiler test files that deliberately test syntax errors or contain comments in odd locations required by the test framework.

-There are more than 1,677,054 semicolons that would be removed by this proposal.
+There are **1,677,054** semicolons that would be removed by this proposal.

 In order to test the proposal, I hacked together a prototype implementation of its parsing rules in [a fork of the front_end][front_end] package's Fasta